jasonsparc/apps/README.md

-A file repository the contains all of my showcased apps, ready for download!
+A file repository that contains all of my showcased apps, ready for download!